Amazon Logo

-The originally executed Amazon logo provided recognition and individuality in the competitive environment of online marketplaces.
-The graphic composition symbolized convenient and safe trading, reminiscent of a friendly smile, demonstrating friendliness and a wide range of services.
+The original Amazon logo provided recognition and individuality in the competitive online marketplace.
+The graphic composition symbolized convenient, safe trading, reminiscent of a friendly smile, and demonstrated a wide range of services.

 Amazon: Brand overview